software-engineering-on-x/x-bot-prevention/README.md

 ## Code of Conduct

-Anyone who interacts with Njord in any space, including but not limited to this GitHub repository, must follow our code of conduct.
+Anyone who interacts with 𝕏 Bot Prevention in any space, including but not limited to this GitHub repository, must follow our code of conduct.

 ## Contributors